-- We have child care programs located at Union Street Center.
+- We have child care and preschool programs located at Union Street Center.

-- The use of Union Street Center has given new homes to a children's theater group, a Driver's Education program, a dance studio and the YMCA.
+- The use of Union Street Center has given new homes to a Driver's Education program, a dance studio, Backpack Program and Teen Center.
 Our community education and aquatics programs are also in full swing.

-- We have introduced the Lucy Calkins writing programs and a new mathematics curriculum (Everyday Math) as well as project based science curriculum at the Middle School.
+- We have introduced the Summit Learning and a new mathematics curriculum (Everyday Math) as well as project based science curriculum at the Middle School.

 - Our enrollment in advanced placement (AP) classes at the high school is skyrocketing as we add more classes in this area.

 - The grade level buildings at Greyhound Central Elementary (Kindergarten), Lockwood (1-2) and Greyhound Intermediate (3-5) have helped us in delivering consistent curriculum to students.